subzeroid/instagrapi/README.md

 lines in instabot.py, around line ~100
 (Do it just after first execution, because it creates automatically the download directory.
 If you coment it, you'll need to create the dir manually)

+#### Remove account
+To remove an account, just delete the directory under ./conf/